microsoft/PowerApps-Samples/cds/orgsvc/C#/UseDuplicatedetectionforCRUD/README.md

 # Sample: Use duplicate detection when creating and updating records

-This sample shows how to invoke duplicate detection for creating and updating entity records.
+This sample shows how to invoke duplicate detection for creating and updating table records.

 ## How to run this sample